159 Meanings

 We'll bury the castle, bury the castle

-Well, you built up a world of magic
+Well you built up a world of magic

 Because your real life is tragic

-Yeah, you built up a world of magic
+Yeah you built up a world of magic

-Well, if it's not real
+If it's not real

 You can't hold it in your hand